Annual bibliographies and indexes to articles provide access to the most recently written and indexed materials on topics.

 Bibliographie Annuelle de l'Histoire de France du Cinquieme Siecle a 1958, Main Z 2176 .B5.
 In French.
 The major annual bibliography of French history.
 Indexes both books and articles, French ones, but offers no annotations.
 See the chapter for Histoire Sociale.
 Within this chapter there is a section on la famille, la femme, et l'enfant containing a sub-section on le Moyen Age.
 Probably also other useful sections for those with good French language skills.

-MLA International Bibliography (ProQuest interface)
+MLA International Bibliography (EBSCO Interface)

 Annual Bibliography of English Language and Literature

 The Annual Bibliography of English Language and Literature lists monographs, periodical articles, critical editions of literary works, book reviews and collections of essays published anywhere in the world; unpublished doctoral dissertations are covered for the period 1920 - 1999.
-The bibliography consists of 78 volumes, beginning in 1920 and issued annually; a number of items published between 1892 and 1919 has been indexed retrospectively.
+The bibliography consists of 78 volumes, beginning in 1920 and issued annually; a number of items published between 1892 and 1919 have been indexed retrospectively.

 Year's Work in English Studies, Main, PE 58 .E6.
 Similar to the entry just above, but also evaluates the importance or nature of the items indexed.
 A leading review journal in the field.
 Studies are drawn from books and articles published in Great Britain, U.S., and Continental Europe.
 Also covers works about language.
 Arranged chronologically by period.
 Indexed by author and subject.